Exam 3 Study Guide

 Cassandra is a distributed NoSQL database system that is designed to handle large volumes of data across many commodity servers while providing high availability, fault tolerance, and low latency.
 Cassandra’s architecture is based on the concept of a wide-column data store and distributed hash tables.

-In a wide-column database (also known as a column-family or columnar database), data is organized into tables with columns that can vary in number and type.
+In a wide-column database (also known as a column-family or columnar database), data is organized into tables where the columns for each row can vary in quantity and type.
 This allows for flexible schema design and efficient storage and retrieval of data.
-Cassandra uses the Cassandra Query Language (CQL) to interact with data stored in tables.
+Cassandra uses the Cassandra Query Language (CQL) to interact with table data.

 Cassandra’s architecture is based on a peer-to-peer distributed system that uses a ring-based architecture to distribute data across nodes in a cluster.
 Each node in the cluster is responsible for storing a portion of the data, and nodes work together to provide a highly available and fault-tolerant system.